ThomasBittner1/KangarooDocumentation/docs/body/poseEditor1.md

 cases when things are wrong it might even output something like *INF* or all poses having the same output number like 0.25.
 Whenever that happens just try to align them a bit nicer and make sure that you not less than 4 poses.

-Here's a short video how we create them for the upper arm:
+Here's a short video how we create them for the upper arm (update: instead of *mayaPose*, it's *spherical* now):
 <video autoplay muted loop controls width="1700">
     <source src="../../images/poseEditor_creatingMayaPose.mp4" type="video/mp4">
     Your browser does not support the video tag.